 How Does SMB Work?

 The SMB protocol sends and receives request-response messages to establish communication between clients and servers.
-This arrangement sets up a file-sharing system as though a user was accessing data on their hard drive.
+This arrangement sets up a file-sharing system as if a user were accessing data on their hard drive.
 It makes dealing with networked systems all over the world a lot easier.

 Other operating systems, such as Unix, Linux and OS/2, use Samba to connect and provide file-sharing services within a network by speaking the same language as SMB.